Big data in eCommerce is necessary if businesses want to scale.

 Build a Great Data Management Team

-Establishing a great data management team is critical to the growth of any eCommerce store.
+Establishing an excellent data management team is critical to the growth of any eCommerce store.
 Your team needs to be knowledgeable, dedicated, and flexible.

-For starters, they need to be experts in the eCommerce platform you’re using whether it’s Shopify, Magento, or Square space.
+For starters, they need to be experts in the eCommerce platform you’re using, whether Shopify, Magento, or Squarespace.
 They should also be knowledgeable about automation.

-Whether you use an in-house or remote team is up to you.
-The important thing is you equip your team with the right tools to help them access, monitor, and analyze data.
+It’s up to you whether you use an in-house or remote team.
+The important thing is that you equip your team with the right tools to help them access, monitor, and analyze data.

 Use the Right Technology

-As your eCommerce business scales, manual data gathering and processing become a nightmare.
+Manual data gathering and processing become a nightmare as your eCommerce business scales.
 You’ll quickly see Excel sheets freezing while trying to load all the data.

-There are several options to choose from when it comes to data management tools.
-But as a rool of thumb, you want software that can:
+There are several options regarding data management tools.
+But as a rule of thumb, you want software that can:

-Cost is another important consideration.
+Cost is another critical consideration.
 Does the cost of the data management tool justify business needs?
 Are there flexible pricing options?
 Is the cost within budget?

 Establish Governance Standards, Security, and Data Compliance

-Governance standards are your business’s standard operating procedure when it comes to data management.
+Governance standards are your business’s standard operating procedure for data management.
 This standardizes when to take action and who’s responsible.

 Data management can cover different departments.
-It’s important to ensure that the entire company is on the same page.
+It’s essential to ensure the entire company is on the same page.

 Establishing governance standards helps create a foundation for sustainable data management strategies.
 It also encourages responsibility and accountability.

-These standards should also apply to the quality of data.
-Creating a standardized process ensures data is clean from extraction, transformation, and loading (ETL).
+These standards should also apply to data quality.
+Creating a standardized process ensures that data is clean from extraction, transformation, and loading (ETL).

 According to Shopify, 40% of customers refused to buy products from brands due to concerns about personal data use.